 We may have hinted at this a few times so far in this review . . . but Intuit's QuickBooks is on the higher end of expensive accounting software providers for small businesses.
 In fairness to QuickBooks, the extensive features do help justify the price.
 But that's poor consolation for small-business owners who, in our opinion, shouldn't have to dedicate a big chunk of their monthly finances to managing said finances.

 Plus, with its above-average cost, you'd think QuickBooks could invest in a good customer service experience . . . but you'd be wrong.
-On most fronts, QuickBooks has super low customer satisfaction ratings; for instance, on Consumer Affairs, Intuit QuickBooks gets just one star out of five for customer satisfaction.3 Intuit scores similarly low on public review sites like Trustpilot, where users give it one out of five primarily for its poor customer service and lack of consumer support.4
+On most fronts, QuickBooks has super low customer satisfaction ratings.
+For instance, on Consumer Affairs, Intuit QuickBooks gets just one star out of five for customer satisfaction.3 Intuit scores similarly low on public review sites like Trustpilot, where users give it one out of five primarily for its poor customer service and lack of consumer support.4

 Managing a growing team?
 You can add QuickBooks Payroll to your existing QuickBooks Online plan.
 Pricing starts at $45 a month plus an additional $4 per paid employee per month (the cost per employee increases with each plan).
 And all of QuickBooks' payroll plans include full-service payroll, which means QuickBooks calculates and files payroll taxes for you.
 QuickBooks Payroll is one of our favorite payroll companies, so if you’re already using QuickBooks and just hired your first employee, we recommend looking into QuickBooks Payroll.

 QuickBooks is generally pretty easy to set up yourself, though launching any accounting software gets harder the more complex your business is.
 But if you don't want to tackle software setup on your own—or if you just want additional help customizing QuickBooks to your business—you can request expert setup from a QuickBooks bookkeeper.